brianguenter/Julia-Programming-Workflow/Workflow.md

 ```
 ### Put export statements immediately after function definitions

-Function should be exported from the modules they are defined in.
-While it is possible for a user of your module to access any function it is assumed that exported functions constitute the supported API.

-You can put the export statment anywhere in your module code:
+By convention the user accessible API of a module is assumed to consist of only those names which are exported from the module.
+All other names are assumed to be internal functions which can change at any time.
+You export names from a module using the `export` statement which can be placed anywhere in your module code:
 ```
 julia> module ExportExample
        export f1